mcadac/nodejs/README.md

 No-blocking and asynchronous application...
 Node applications are asynch by default.
 This has a event queue that is monitoring by the thread.
 For these reasons **Node Applications are ideal for I/O itensive apps.**

-**Do not use NodeJS for CPU-intensive applications.**
+Asynch does not mean Multhread or Concurrent (e.g I can create with just one thread different events) **Do not use NodeJS for CPU-intensive applications.**

 In Node, we don’t have browser environment objects such as window or the